-As discussed at the beginning, the objective of this work is to propose low-cost computational options that take advantage of the characteristics of the Post-Moore Era devices to increase the benefit / cost ratio.
-With the abundance of devices this era has brought, two different devices are selected to perform the same tests.
+As discussed at the beginning of this paper, the objective of this work is to propose low-cost computational options that take advantage of the characteristics of Post-Moore

+Era devices to increase benefit / cost ratio.
+With the abundance of devices this era has brought forth, two devices were selected to perform the same tests.
 SBCs are devices that stand out for their low cost and PCs for their wide use in different fields.
-Both offer computational capabilities that less than a decade ago were only found in servers or supercomputers, the investment in these devices is in most cases less than $5 \sim 10\%$ of what it would be in equipment for HPC.
+Both offer computational capabilities that, less than a decade ago, were only found in servers or supercomputers.
+The investment in these devices is, in most cases, less than $5 \sim 10\%$ of what it would be to invest in equipment for HPC.

-The results presented in the previous section show that SBCs like the Jetson Nano are a great option to be used as the computational force of an investigation.
+The results presented in the previous section show that SBCs like the Jetson Nano are a great option for use as the computational force of an investigation.
 These devices provide researchers with computational strength on par with more traditional options.
 Due to its shape, we can take advantage of its energy efficiency to be implemented in different tasks and environments.

 Both SBCs and PCs are excellent options from an economic point of view to encourage investment in research and development.
-The current PC offers us considerable computational strength at affordable prices, while SBCs take advantage of their low energy consumption, both options can be implemented in multiple tasks, achieving great performance.
+The current PC offers us considerable computational strength at affordable prices, while SBCs provide the advantage of low energy consumption.
+Both options can be implemented in multiple tasks, achieving great performance.

 In addition to this, the specifications of these devices make them essential for the development of applications designed to be scalable, portable, simple and efficient.
-Since, when developing an application for these devices, tests can be carried out with different amounts of data or their deployment on different platforms, improving the fluidity of the applications when implemented on servers or supercomputers.
+Because, when developing an application for these devices, tests can be carried out with different amounts of data or be deployed on different platforms, more flexibility is available to applications when implemented on servers or supercomputers.